knxd/knxd/doc/inifile.rst

 You may need a UDEV rule that changes the USB device's ownership to knxd.

+These devices use one of three related protocols: EMI1, EMI2, or CEMI.
+The driver auto-detects wvich version to use.

 Warning: bus+device numbers may change after rebooting.

   * bus (int)